 Once a client is devoted to stretching, Heller incorporates cardio, but he does it using circuit training.

 “The old school of thought was putting people on the treadmill for an hour and having them stay in a zone based on their age and weight,” Heller says.
 "What’s more effective for weight loss is having the person get his or her heart rate up really high for two minutes, and then moving to weight training for a few minutes.
 The weight drops off.”

 He suggests 30 minutes of stretching, 30 minutes of core exercises and 30 minutes of interval/strength training, but if you're strapped for time, go for 20 minutes of stretching and 10 minutes of core work.

-Your diet accounts for about 60 percent of how your body looks.
-For that reason, Heller asks his pro athletes to keep an “honest” journal for a week.
+Your diet accounts for a lot of how you look and feel.
+For that reason, Heller asks his pro athletes to keep an honest journal for a week.
 He targets desserts, alcohol, coffee and processed foods.

-Amodio recommends a diet of 20 percent to 30 percent "good fats"; 20 percent to 40 percent complex carbohydrates (mostly fresh vegetables and fruits, with minimal starches); and 30 percent to 40 percent protein.
+He recommends a diet of 20 to 30 percent good fats, 20 to 40 percent complex carbohydrates (mostly fresh vegetables and fruits with minimal starches) and 30 to 40 percent protein.

 And drink half of your body weight in terms of ounces of water per day.
 “Most people walk around dehydrated,” Amodio says.

 Have you set some fitness, weight-loss or wellness goals for yourself?
 What are they?
 Are you waiting until New Years to start them or have you already started?
 What's motivating you to reach your goal?
 Do any of these suggestions help?
 What else would you add to the list?
 Share your thoughts, suggestions and questions in the comments section below!